 Your child is spending too long on homework.
 Find out how much time children in your child’s class should spend on their homework.
 If your child regularly spends more time on it than this, talk with the teacher.
 There might be some underlying learning issues that your child needs help with.

 Your child doesn’t understand the work.
 If this is the case, your child might be missing concepts in class.
-Let the teacher know so she has the chance to fill these learning gaps during class time.
+If you let the teacher know, the teacher can fill in these learning gaps during class time.

 Your child can’t concentrate.
-It’ll help you to know if this is just a problem at home (perhaps because she’s overtired), or if it’s also happening at school.
+It’ll help you to know whether this is just a problem at home (perhaps because he’s overtired), or whether it’s also happening at school.

 Your child is struggling in one particular subject.
 The teacher might be able to suggest another approach to the subject.
 For example, you could use blocks for addition and subtraction practice, or cut up a pizza to help understand the basics of fractions.